SolidBlock-cn/extshape/with_blockus/UpdateLog-en.md

 # Update log (for Blockus part)

+### 3.1.6-beta.3

+- Fixed the issue that gingham wool is incorrectly sorted in the Creative Mode inventory.
+- Added blocks related to cobblestone bricks, mossy cobblestone bricks, copper bricks and tuff blocks.
+Note: Currently all shapes are added, but the possibility that some shapes (especially button) may be removed in the future is not excluded.
+    - Shape variants of cobblestone bricks and mossy cobblestone bricks are added to `#blockus:stone_blocks` block tag.
+Shape variants of copper bricks are added to `#blockus:copper_blocks` block tag.
+Shape variants of copper tuff blocks are added to `#blockus:tuff_blocks` block tag.
+    - Shape variants of copper bricks and copper tuff bricks can be normally oxidized, unweathered, waxed or unwaxed.
+- Added blocks related to water bricks.
+This block used not to be added due to the issue of incorrect model, but the issue is not found at present so it is added now.
+    - Shape variants of water bricks are all added to `#blockus:water_bricks` block tag.
+- Optimized the way the fuels are registered.
+    - Now registration will no longer happen for every single block.
+It can improve loading speed in theory.
+    - Now the fuel time is automatically decided according to registered fuel time.
+    - Added the verification of fuel time.
+In the development environment, if a base block can be used as fuel but its shape variants cannot, or a bae block cannot be used as fuel but the shape variants can, exceptions will be thrown.
+    - As vanilla treats all items with `#fence_gates` item tags as fuel, some fence gate blocks made of non-burnable blocks were also used as fuels.
+This issue has now been fixed.
+- Now in vanilla, when handling special sorted blocks (such as copper-related blocks), the "shapes to add to vanilla" in the mod's config will also be used.

 ### 3.1.5

 - Synchronizing to Blockus changes, now in the Creative Mode inventory, no special sorting is applied for dyed stone bricks and terracotta.